 - Bosnia and Herzogovina – bought a SIM card in Tomislavgrad (installing the card, understanding the plan, calling with customer service and not speaking the language was challenging – make sure you do some research before setting out).

 - Montenegro – bought a SIM card in Žabljak.
 One month tourist plans are for sale.

 - Albania – used wifi

-- Macedonia – bought a SIM card in Skopje – One month tourist plans are for sale.
+- North Macedonia – bought a SIM card in Skopje – One month tourist plans are for sale.

 Yes, they speak English.
 But not all of them.
 Some people I met, who did not speak English, did speak German, Italian, French or Russian.
 I even met a guy speaking Dutch.
 So, you better start working on your language skills 😉